Carrick East: Carrick (pre-1800)

-The 1652 Commonwealth Survey lists the proprietor of Carrickeas being Mr Thomas Worsopp and the tenant being William Lawther, both of whom appear as proprietor and tenant for several other Templeport townlands in the same survey.

-In the Hearth Money Rolls compiled on 29 September 1663 there were three Hearth Tax payers in Carricke- Richard Morry, William Morry and John Cooper.

 A grant dated 3 November 1666 was made by King Charles II of England to Sir Tristram Beresford, 1st Baronet which included, inter alia, the lands of Carrick.
 By grant dated 11 September 1670 from King Charles II of England to said Sir Tristram Beresford, the said lands of Carrick were included in the creation of a new Manor of Beresford.

 A lease dated 23 January 1717 from Morley Saunders to John Enery of Bawnboy includes one pole of land in Carrick.

 A deed dated 30 April 1740 by Thomas Enery includes: Carrick.

 A lease dated 10 December 1774 from William Crookshank to John Enery of Bawnboy includes the lands of Carrick.
 A further deed by John Enery dated 13 December 1774 includes the lands of Carrick.

-The 1790 Cavan Carvaghs list spells the name as Carruck

 Tonnyneask (pre-1800)

 The 1609 Ulster Plantation Baronial Map depicts the townland as Tawnyyeske (Irish- Tamnach Eisc meaning 'The Green Field of the River Channels').

 The 1652 Commonwealth Survey lists it as Tawnyneaghke and Tawnyneshke.

 The 1665 Down Survey map depicts the townland as Tehenesk.

 William Petty's 1685 map depicts it as Tonesk.

 On 12 November 1590 Queen Elizabeth I of England granted pardons (No. 5489) to Cahill O'Doylane of Tonyaneske, Labourer and Philip Roe O'Doylane of same, horsekeeper for fighting against the Queen's forces.

 On 25 January 1627 a grant was made of- a fourth of a pole of Tannyieske to Thomas Groves, the Rector or Vicar of the parish of Templepurt to hold as glebe land of Templeport Church.
 The said Thomas Groves was the Anglican rector of Templeport parish from 1626 to 1632.

 In the Plantation of Ulster by grant dated 26 June 1615, King James VI and I granted, inter alia,- 3/4 of a poll in Tawny-yeske to Sir George Graeme and Sir Richard Graeme to form part of the Manor of Greame.
 An Inquisition held at Cavan on 31 October 1627 found that- George Greames was seised as of fee, of 20 polls of land in Co.
 Cavan, including one poll in Tawnyreske and he died 9 October 1624.
 William Greames, his son and heir, was then 30 years old (born 1594) and unmarried.